 It’s National Running Day.
-Last year, I took a rest day to celebrate.
-This year, I planned my route so it would take me past Ray Bradbury’s home in Cheviot Hills.
+Last year, public health I took a rest day to celebrate.
+This year, there I planned my route so it would take me past Ray Bradbury’s home in Cheviot Hills.
 I didn’t know Mr. Bradbury lived so close to me until LA Observed’s post about his passing.
 Included of the post is a 2009 picture of Bradbury in front of the Palms-Rancho Park branch of the LA Public Library.

 I’m sure I’ve passed the Bradbury home before on a run, but never had an idea that one of the best science fiction writers lived only a mile away.